 - Plan your case well in advance of the hearing.
 Know the questions you or your representative will ask and in what order your witnesses will be called.

 If you wish to appeal the decision made by the administrative law judge, you may appeal to the Public Employment Relations Board itself.
 To appeal, you must file with the Board a written statement of exceptions.
 The statement of exceptions must explain the specific issues of procedure, fact, law or rationale with which you disagree, and it must identify the page or part of the decision to which exception is taken.
 You must prepare a proof of service form and serve a copy of the appeal on the other party to the case.
-The statement of exceptions and supporting brief (with proof of service) must be filed with the Board in the Headquarters Office (Sacramento) within 20 days following the date of service of the proposed decision.
+The original and five copies of the statement of exceptions and supporting brief (with proof of service) must be filed with the Board in the Headquarters Office (Sacramento) within 20 days following the date of service of the proposed decision.

 1031 18th Street